zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

 ### Create And Pass In .htpasswd File

-1. To create a `.htpasswd` file with an admin user on the host machine, run the following command:
+1. To create an `.htpasswd` file with an admin user on the host machine, run the following command:
    ```bash
    htpasswd -c .htpasswd admin
    ```